Smartphone and Accessories

 - As of 2018, Android V7 "Nougat" still has some flakiness with removable microSD cards, especially writing to such cards.
 In particular, when I used Google Photos to delete a photo, it wiped out all user folders on microSD card!
 Apps must be given permission to write to removable microSD cards, separate from permission to write to internal storage, so possible to avoid problems by never giving such permission.
 Instead, use external microSD cards only for read-only media files (music, photos, language recordings, ebooks) and use internal storage for other files.

 - Cloud storage okay for document files, and for backing up recent photos, but other media files too large for cloud storage using slow wifi connections common in hotels as of 2018, so microSD card support in phone mandatory.
 128GB plenty, since my media files total under 80GB currently and I am only slowly adding new media files.

 - 32GB internal storage required: 8GB for operating system, 6GB for app and their caches, 18GB for data, especially downloaded raster maps.

 - To prepare for situation where smartphone unable to read external microSD card, such as because of damage to removable card tray, copy essential media files from microSD card to internal storage (especially trail guides needed for navigation while hiking).

-- To prepare for situation where microSD card damaged or phone lost or stolen (and so needs to be replaced by new phone with new microSD card), carry several backup microSD cards.
+- To prepare for situation where microSD card damaged or phone lost or stolen while traveling, carry several backup microSD cards.